-SFY 2021 Funding List projects will have funds reserved until the bypass date of October 1, 2020.
-Following the bypass date, DWSRF will offer loan assistance for projects ready to proceed in priority order down the Project Priority Planning List, until all remaining available project funds have been obligated.
-After public health, priority for forgiveness assistance will be given for the infrastructure replacement projects where at least 50% infrastructure is being replaced with an increased amount of infrastructure replacements given preference.
+SFY 2022 Funding List projects will have funds reserved until the bypass date of October 1, 2021.
+Following the bypass date.
+DWSRF will offer loan assistance for projects ready to proceed in priority order down the Project Priority Planning List, until all remaining available project funds have been obligated.
+Priority for forgiveness assistance will be given for projects that protect public health and then for infrastructure replacements projects.
 However, depending upon the availability of funds, the program may offer forgiveness to any eligible projects in ranked order after the bypass date.
-Amendments to existing loans can be closed at any time under the original loan agreement terms (except interest rate), unless upgrading to the SFY 2021 program criteria provides a better financing alternative.
+Amendments to existing loans can be closed at any time under the original loan agreement terms (except interest rate), unless upgrading to the SFY 2022 program criteria provides a better financing alternative.